 Dr. Jerry Punch

-Prior to ESPN’s return to NASCAR coverage in 2007, Punch most recently served as host for ESPN2’s exclusive coverage of the Indy Pro Series and as a pit reporter for ESPN and ABC’s IndyCar Series coverage.
+Prior to ESPN’s return to NASCAR coverage in 2007, Punch was host for ESPN2’s exclusive coverage of the Indy Pro Series and as a pit reporter for ESPN and ABC’s IndyCar Series coverage.
 He also hosted SportsCenter at the Indy 500 coverage.
 After 15 years as a college football sideline reporter, he was in the booth for two years calling play-by-play for ABC’s Saturday afternoon college football telecasts, as well as select ESPN games.
 He also continued as a sideline reporter for ESPN games and announced for ESPN Radio on select post-season college bowl game assignments.

 Punch joined ESPN as a pit reporter for NASCAR races in 1984 and added college football sideline reporting in 1989.
 In the early ‘90s, Punch became the exclusive host of ESPN’s NASCAR Nationwide (formerly Busch) Series telecasts while serving as lead pit reporter and back-up play-by-play announcer on the NASCAR Cup Series events.
 In 2001, he became host of ESPN’s NASCAR Craftsman Truck Series coverage.
 Punch was part of the Emmy Award-winning broadcast crew covering the 1989 Indianapolis 500, and served in that same capacity at Indy for 17 consecutive years.
-When ESPN returned to NASCAR in 2007, Punch was lap-by-lap announcer for Sprint Cup and Nationwide Series coverage for three seasons before returning to the pits in 2010.

 In his commentary, Punch sometimes calls on knowledge from his first career as an emergency room physician to explain injuries.
 He spent 14 years as the director of emergency room services at a Florida hospital and served two terms as chief of staff there.
 He remains active in the medical profession today.